rbrandao/heelflip/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.greatjapa/heelflip/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.greatjapa/heelflip)
 [![codecov](https://codecov.io/gh/greatjapa/heelflip/branch/master/graph/badge.svg)](https://codecov.io/gh/greatjapa/heelflip)

 **Heelflip** is an JSON aggregator library for Java.
 It's well-known that aggregation processes are useful but it's very expensive to calculate.
 Instead of calculate aggregations over JSON files into a relational database or even NoSQL database, we provider a library that does this task for us.
-Heelflip works **in-memory** and **in redis-mode**.
+Heelflip works **in-memory** and **in-redis** mode.

 ## Maven
 Heelflip is available at the Central Maven Repository: